 A fresh baguette, chocolate croissants and fruit had been placed on the kitchen counter, and in the fridge, there were new jugs of orange juice and milk, a bowl of brown eggs, butter and jam.

-Suitable for: A couple or a couple with a child (it has a small cozy “sleeping cupboard” with a single bed for a child).
+A couple or a couple with a child (it has a small cozy “sleeping cupboard” with a single bed for a child).

-Location: In the upscale Fairfield area, right next to leafy Oak Bay.
+It’s right in the upscale Fairfield area, next to leafy Oak Bay.
 There’s a beautiful walk through a treed park to the ocean, and you’re also only a 20-minute walk from pretty Oak Bay Village, with its shops, cafés and restaurants.

-2) Bright and spacious garden suite
+2) Bright garden suite in historic home

 Set in a 1912 character home with a grand porte cochere, this newly renovated, ground-level, one-bedroom suite has fir floors and coved ceilings.

 We loved sitting out on Adirondack chairs on the private garden terrace, relaxing over a glass of wine in the evening or sipping our coffee in the morning – and eating all the chocolates that awaited us!

 The light and bright gourmet kitchen and living room overlook the lush back garden.

 The bedroom is cozy with a half window above grade.
 There’s no TV (but we didn’t miss it).